vladalexey/Fog-Off-Mobile-Game/README.md

 **FOG OFF**

-*A project application for CS 275 class in **Web App Development** with collaboration of 3 other team members*
+*A project application for CS 275 class in **Web App Development** with collaboration of 3 other team members in a 4-weeks time period*

 *Link: https://github.com/minxmin99/CS275-Final-Project* (same source code)